AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/imaging-faq.md

 Als u een nieuw aangepast domein moet configureren voor het gebruik van Smart Imaging, moeten de URL&#39;s worden bijgewerkt om dit aangepaste domein te weerspiegelen.

-Zie [Ben ik geschikt voor het gebruik van Smart Imaging?](#am-i-eligible-to-use-smart-imaging) voor meer informatie over de vereisten voor Smart Imaging.
+Voor meer informatie over de vereisten voor slimme beeldverwerking raadpleegt u [Mag ik Smart Imaging gebruiken?](#am-i-eligible-to-use-smart-imaging)

 <!-- OLD No. Smart Imaging works seamlessly with your existing image URLs and image presets.
 In addition, Smart Imaging does not require you to add any code on your website to detect a user's browser.
 All of this is handled automatically. -->